OutSystems/docs-support/src/troubleshooting/application-runtime/ota-troubleshooting/ota-cache-load-fail.md

 platform-version: o11
 ---

-# Failed to load cache manifest: File "FilePath" not found.
+# Failed to load cache manifest: Filepath file not found.
 The file was never created

 ## What are the errors?